 Secondhand smoke (SHS) in the home is harmful to children

-SHS is proven to cause lung cancer, heart disease and stroke in adults
+- SHS is proven to cause lung cancer, heart disease and stroke in adults

-There is a strong link to respiratory disease, cot death, asthma attacks and middle ear infections in children
+- There is a strong link to respiratory disease, cot death, asthma attacks and middle ear infections in children

-17,000 children under 5yrs are admitted to hospital every year, due to passive smoking
+- Thousands of children under 5yrs are admitted to hospital every year, due to passive smoking

-The children of smoking parents are more likely to take up smoking themselves
+- Children of smoking parents are more likely to take up smoking themselves